-The Accountability Act also changes how tax revenues in excess of the State appropriations limit are distributed.
-Any excess State tax revenues up to a specified amount would, instead of being returned to taxpayers, be transferred to K-14 school districts.
-Any such transfer to K-14 school districts would be excluded from the appropriations limit for K-14 school districts and the K-14 school district appropriations limit for the next year would automatically be increased by the amount of such transfer.
-These additional moneys would enter the base funding calculation for K-14 school districts for subsequent years, creating further pressure on other portions of the State budget, particularly if revenues decline in a year following an Article XIIIB surplus.
-The maximum amount of excess tax revenues which could be transferred to K-14 school districts is 4% of the minimum State spending for education mandated by the Accountability Act.
+The Accountability Act also changed how tax revenues in excess of the State appropriations limit are distributed.
+Any excess State tax revenues up to a specified amount are, instead of returned to taxpayers, transferred to K-14 school districts.
+Any such transfer to K-14 school districts is excluded from the appropriations limit for K-14 school districts and the K-14 school district appropriations limit for the next year is automatically be increased by the amount of such transfer.
+These additional moneys enter the base funding calculation for K-14 school districts for subsequent years, creating further pressure on other portions of the State budget, particularly if revenues decline in a year following an Article XIIIB surplus.
+The maximum amount of excess tax revenues which can be transferred to K-14 school districts is 4% of the minimum State spending for education mandated by the Accountability Act.